-Rugby Australia, a privately owned entity headquartered in Australia, was founded in 1949.
-With approximately 280 employees, it reported $83.3M in revenue as of 2024.
-The organization focuses on contact sports and functions as a tier 1 media tech buyer.
-It serves as the national governing body representing all levels of Rugby in Australia across all eight member union states and territories.
-Established as a company in 1985, Rugby Australia is also a member of the International Rugby Board (IRB).
+Rugby Australia, a privately owned entity headquartered in Australia, was established in 1949 and formally incorporated as a company in 1985.
+Employing approximately 280 individuals, the organization reported $83.3M in revenue as of 2024.
+As a tier 1 media tech buyer, Rugby Australia specializes in contact sports and functions as the national governing body, representing all levels of Rugby across Australia and its eight member union states and territories.
+It is also a member of the International Rugby Board (IRB).

 Similar Companies